rstudio/bookdown.org/content/archive/internal/ejvanholm-textbook.md

 ---
-title: "Introduction to Quantitative Methods in R"
+title: "Introduction to Research Methods"
 author: "Eric van Holm, PhD"
-date: "2020-04-15T22:57:13Z"
+date: "2020-08-19T20:00:50Z"
-tags: [Textbook, Social Science, R Programming]
+tags: [Textbook, Social Science]
 link: "https://bookdown.org/ejvanholm/Textbook/"
-length_weight: "11.9%"
+length_weight: "11.4%"
 repo: "rstudio/bookdown-demo"
 pinned: false
 ---

-This is a textbook written for POLI 2900 at the University of New Orleans. [...]
-This book is written for use in POLI 2900: Methods of Political Research at the University of New Orleans.
-It was originally written for the Fall of 2019, but will continue to be updated after that class.
-In this book I cover quantitative research techniques common to the social sciences as well as attempt to develop student’s skills in programming.
-In order to practice programming and learn quantitative methods, we will utilize R, a popular programming language for data scientists and researchers.
-This book is ...
+This is a textbook written for Introduction to Research Methods. [...]
+This book is intended as a practical introduction to reserach methods in the social sciences.
+If you pursue research academically or professionally, it will probably not be the last book you need to read on the subject.
+This is intended as something of a gentle introduction with a focus on the applications of the informaiton and examples.
+There are a lot of terms that many such textbooks would include that are left out of this edition.
+I believe that learning is like pouring water into a cup.
+Once the cup is full, you can ...